AlexGitta/FeverDetection/README.md

 The data can be found here https://archive.ics.uci.edu/dataset/925/infrared+thermography+temperature+dataset

+I predict oral temperature using readings from a two infrared theromography devices, and use this to predict fever.

 I achieved an F1 score of 0.807018 when predicting if subjects have fever or not.